hanwendong1/fn415/index.md

 -	Vitamin C & COVID treatments
 -	Vitamin C & common colds

 ### Learning Outcomes
 After reviewing the contents of this guide, you will be able to:
 1. Apply Boolean logic to search strategy
 2. Select databases for research in food and nutrition
 3. Find scholarly sources on chosen topic
-4. Evaluate and revise search strategy based on search results

 ------
 {% include toc.html %}